-In many cases, a master's in graphic design can propel your career forward faster than on-the-job training.
-Individuals with a bachelor's degree often spend many years working their way up to an art director or creative director position.
-In contrast, candidates who hold a master's degree may qualify for a variety of leadership roles after graduation.
+In many cases, earning a master's in graphic design can lead to a promotion faster than accruing experience and on-the-job training.
+Individuals with bachelor's degrees often spend many years working their way up to an art director or creative director position.
+In contrast, candidates who hold a master's degree may qualify for leadership roles after graduation.

 - Art Director

 Art directors oversee organizations and companies' visual brands.
 They work with photographers, graphic designers, and illustrators to create content that aligns with their client's desired message.
 Art directors must possess strong leadership skills to provide content creators with constructive feedback.
 While these professionals work in many settings, the editorial industry hires more art directors than any other sector.
 Workers may qualify for this role with only a bachelor's degree, but a graduate-level education can help set applicants apart.

 Although creative directors perform many of the same job functions as art directors, they tend to focus more on big-picture creative decisions instead of team leadership.
 Using broad visual concepts, they develop and define creative directions for photo shoots, advertising campaigns, and branding initiatives.

 Median Salary: $88,200

 - Senior Graphic Designer